Martan-van-Verseveld/bash-dump/README.md

 ## \# scripts
 All scripts I have made and uploaded:
 - pingScript.sh (Basically useless if you can clone a git repository...
-But all is does is that it asks for the domain/ip to ping > and how many time you want to ping it)
+But all is does is that it asks for the domain/ip to ping > and how many times you want to ping it)

 <!-- Nothing here -->